+A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Yes 🗌 No

+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.

+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

+- ACT with Writing component required

+- ACT with Writing component recommended.

+- X ACT with or without Writing component accepted

+C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

+SAT essay ACT essay

+For admission \square

+For placement

+For advising

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? 🖂 Yes 🔲 No If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2013.
-Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests B. If your institution will make use of the Fall 2013, please indicate which ONE of admissions process): ACT with Writing component required ACT with Writing component reconstructions.
-ACT with or without Writing component. of the follow nired ommended. wing applies (re C. Please indicate how your institution • • ssay component: cl neck all that annl V C. I lease indicate now your institution will use the SAT OF ACT C ssay component, ci псек ан шас аррг y.
-For admission For placement For advising In place of an application ess As a validity check on the ap No college policy as of now Not using essay component SAT es say ACT essay D. In addition, does your institution use applicants' test scores for academic advising? yes X no E. Latest date by which SAT or ACT scores must be received for fall-term admission 9/1 Latest date by which SAT Subject Test scores must be received for fall-term admission 9/1 F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT ACT SAT Subject Tests AP CLEP Institutional Exam
+In place of an application essay

+As a validity check on the application essay

+No college policy as of now

+Not using essay component

+- D. In addition, does your institution use applicants' test scores for academic advising? yes \underline{X} no - E. Latest date by which SAT or ACT scores must be received for fall-term admission 9/1 Latest date by which SAT Subject Test scores must be received for fall-term admission 9/1 - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): - G. Please indicate which tests your institution uses for placement (e.g., state tests):

+SAT

+ACT

+SAT Subject Tests

+AP

+CLEP

+Institutional Exam \boxtimes

-State Exam (specify
+State Exam (specify):